¡Regresando Al Camino…en 2022!

 Many thanks, again, to the friends, neighbors, and family who have supported us through this whole adventure!
-With your generous help, our team has recently completed the second leg of Gabriel’s pilgrimage.
+With your generous help, our team completed the second leg of Gabriel’s pilgrimage in the summer of 2019.

 We walked out of Logroño on June 24 and into Castrojeriz eight days later.
 Several of those on last year’s team returned to push and pull this summer; however, we had many more new team members as well-and I do mean many!